Blas1ed/Gorilla-Vehicles/README.md

 How to download other .vehicle files first join the <a href = "https://discord.gg/YNkaEKfQBw">discord<a> then go to # Upload Vehicles then download the vehicle file then go to your dll location and find the folder called "Custom Vehicles" and put it in there boom now you have a new vehicle to play with!

 # For Creators
-You can download the template project here:<br />
+You can download the template project here: https://drive.google.com/drive/u/0/folders/1lYe67IK2ogx3TNicxq7vDeAnWxoJWpCg<br />

 How to Set Up Custom Vehicle:<br />